vsiisv/Tipsy/README.md

 A project based on a challenge from Angela's course.
 Bill splitting, tip calculating app.

-- Layout of the UI by code.
+- UI layout using code
 - Optional values
 - multi-screen apps
 - MVC?...